davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 [@Hurst1982; @Sharma1991; @Cole1995; @Wilson2005].
-However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck, which we return to below.
+However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to below <fixme>cite the section</fixme>.

 ## The Monterey plate

+The Monterey microplate is often invoked as the source of the lithosphere beneath the central Coast Ranges.
+When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005].
+The remnant slab has been integrated into the Pacific plate and still forms part of the abyssal seafloor [@fig:context].
+The idea that the Monterey plate stalled slab is attached to the Pacific Plate and extends as far eastward as the Central Valley, corresponding with the Isabella seismic anomaly, has been advanced by many workers
+[@tenBrink1999; @Pikser2012; @Wang2013].

-The current position of the Monterey plate, relative to the Crystal Knob eruption site, is a result of dextral displacements linked to borderland transrotational rifting, subsequent ~155 km-scale dextral offsets along the San Gregorio-Hosgri fault system, and possible additional dextral offsets in the offshore region [@fig:context].
-A number of workers have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements [@Furlong1989; @Pikser2012].
-As of yet, however, all remotely imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].
+The current position of the Monterey plate offshore of the Crystal Knob eruption site is a result of dextral displacements linked to borderland transrotational rifting, subsequent ~155 km-scale dextral offsets along the San Gregorio-Hosgri fault system, and ~100 km of additional dextral offsets in the offshore region [@fig:context] as modeled both by geologic reconstruction of fault offsets along the San Gregorio--Hosgri system [@Dickinson2005] and geodynamic restorations [@Wilson2005].
+This translation in conjunction with a relict subduction interface projecting eastward at depth would require translation along an eastward-dipping surface beneath the Coast Ranges.
+The analysis presented here argues against models invoking horizontal translation of the Monterey plate as a “dangling slab” through the upper mantle of the coastal region of southern to central California by its coupling to Pacific plate motions [@VanWijk2001; @Pikser2012; @Wang2013].
+This can be argued against on the basis of seismological, geodynamic, and surface geological relations.

-According to the @fig:reconstruction reconstruction, the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
+As shown in the @fig:reconstruction reconstruction, the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
 The narrow slab window segment shown along the eastern edge of the partially subducted plate marks the plate’s separation locus with the Farallon plate, which subsequently opened wider beneath the southern California region as the Farallon plate descended deeper into the mantle [@Atwater1998; @Wilson2005].
-Over the time interval of ca. 22-10 Ma the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of it’s coupling to the Pacific plate.
-The likelihood of extensional attenuation of the underthrust portion of the Monterey plate during such divergent motion is non-explored, but strongly implied in \citet[]['s]{Bohannon1995} reconstruction.
+Over the time interval of ca. 22-10 Ma, the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of it’s coupling to the Pacific plate.
+The likelihood of extensional attenuation of the underthrust portion of the Monterey plate during such divergent motion is non-explored, but strongly implied in the @Bohannon1995 reconstruction.
 Coupling of Monterey plate divergent motion across the subduction megathrust break is hypothesized to have driven dextral transrotational rifting [@Bohannon1995].

-As western Transverse Range rock panels rotated into their current position from transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [@fig:context].
-Note that on Figure 18 the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
+As western Transverse Range crustal panels rotated into their current position from transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [@fig:context].
+Note that on @fig:neogene_cross_sections the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
 Distinct steps and inflections in lower crustal velocity structure across this fault system [@Brocher1999] indicates that it cuts the entire crust.
 This poses the likely possibility that the San Gregorio-Hosgri fault system bounds the eastern margin of underplated Monterey plate in the coastal central California region.
-This is in line with seismic observations showing an ~16 E dip to the Monterey plate offshore, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the Nacimiento Franciscan  [@Trehu1991; @Nicholson1992].
+This is in line with seismic observations showing an ~16º eastward-dipping Monterey plate offshore, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the Nacimiento Franciscan  [@Trehu1991; @Nicholson1992].
-These observations are in direct conflict with the notion that a structurally continuous mafic layer constitutes the lower crust beneath the central coastal California and adjacent offshore region, as dismissed in the discussions above.
+These observations are in direct conflict with the notion that a structurally continuous mafic layer constitutes the lower crust beneath the central coastal California and adjacent offshore region.

-## Difficulties with a Monterey Plate dangling slab

-The analysis presented above argues against models of the Monterey plate having been translated horizontally as a “dangling slab” through the upper mantle of the coastal region of southern to central California by its coupling to Pacific plate motions [@VanWijk2001; @Pikser2012; @Wang2013].
-This can be argued against on the basis of seismological, geodynamic and surface geological relations.
+A number of workers have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements [@Furlong1989; @Pikser2012].
+As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].

 All such models rely on the untenable notion that a structurally continuous mafic layer, representing stalled Monterey plate, constitutes the lower crust beneath the entire coastal central California and offshore region (see